hcyjn2/COMP2042_CW_NgJiunLoong/README.md

 This is a documentation of the work I have done on this Assignment.

+INSTALLING GUIDE(Intellij idea)
+1. Start a new project
+2. Project from version control
+3. Select the Final_Version branch, and click on Code
+4. Copy the link
+5. Paste the link in project from version control window
+6. Then,click on run configuration(right upper corner)
+7. Click Edit Configuration
+8. Add New Configuration(+)
+9. Select Gradle
+10. Choose COMP2042_CW_NgJiunLoong in the Gradle Project
+11. Type run in the Tasks
+12. Finally, select that configuration and run it.

-This is the link to the video about this project. https://drive.google.com/file/d/1-Mm_J9PedTUJ7W18_j6ul8ZAjEH8uPFt/view?usp=sharing
+This is the link to the video about this project.

+https://drive.google.com/file/d/1-Mm_J9PedTUJ7W18_j6ul8ZAjEH8uPFt/view?usp=sharing

 ### Table of Content